junco · coding-agent worker · v0.11.0 · MIT

 git clone https://github.com/ironforgesoftware/junco && cd junco

-npm install && npm test # vitest, ~1,100 tests, a few seconds
+npm install && npm test # vitest, ~3,200 tests, under a minute

-Drop a ticket.
+Label an issue.
 Get a pull request.

 npm install -g @ironforgesoftware/junco